godmar02/Bluemix-CodingComp/README.md

 ## Inspiring examples

 Looking for some inspiring examples?
 [Here is a gallery of 20 well documented apps built on Bluemix.][watson_starter-kits] All of them with a cognitive capability and based on the Watson technology.
-Each has a link to the running app and also links to the source on github.
+Each has a link to the running app and also links to the source on GitHub.

 And [here are almost 500 apps built on Bluemix from hackathons around the world][devpost_url], many linking to the source code.